javalin/website/pages/docs/migration-guide-5-6.md

 * It's now possible to exclude the Jetty websocket dependency without breaking Javalin.
   This is useful if you want to save a couple of bytes, or have other dependencies that conflict with Jetty's websocket dependency.
+* Now that Loom is part of the official JDKs, it is no longer opt-in, and therefor no longer enabled by default.
+  You can enable it by calling `config.useVirtualThreads = true`.

 ## Additional changes
 It's hard to keep track of everything, but you can look at the